Heartland Will Augment Glass Fibers in Plastics with Hemp Fibers – An Alternative to Reduce Cost & Weight

-Hemp Fiber Increases Strength
+Hemp Fiber Increases Strength in plastic

 Hemp fibers have a strong tensile strength when compared to glass fibers, allowing manufacturers to use fewer products to accomplish the same results.
 They are known for their durability, making them an attractive option for manufacturers and it has a tensile strength that is twice as high as glass fiber.

-Hemp Fiber Reduces Weight
+Hemp Fiber Reduces Weight of plastic

 Hemp fiber is often used for many things, including paper, textiles, insulation and more.
 However, manufacturers are now finding that hemp is being used for products such as car parts and plastics.
 It’s easy to see why.
 Hemp fibers have a lower molecular weight than glass fibers, which means when manufacturers use the same amount of fibers, they can reduce the weight of their end product by up to 44%

-Hemp Fiber Reduces Cost
+Hemp Fiber Reduces Cost of plastic